W06 Learning Activities: Web Design and Development Careers

 Necessary Skills

-For any of the careers in in Web Design and Development you will need a strong understanding of:
+For any of the careers in Web Design and Development you will need a strong understanding of:

-- HTML, CSS, and Javascript—the technologies the web is built on.
+- HTML, CSS, and JavaScript—the technologies the web is built on.

 - Version control, such as Git.